desmosinc/policies/privacy-policy.md

 <h2 id="data-security">7.
 Data Security</h2>

-**Summary**: We aim to protect your Personal Data through a system of organizational and technical security measures.
+<div class="summary-highlight">**Summary**: We aim to protect your Personal Data through a system of organizational and technical security measures.</div>

 We care about the security of your Personal Data and employ physical, administrative, contractual, and technological safeguards designed to preserve the integrity and security of all information collected through our Service.
 Access to information is limited (through user/password credentials and, in some cases, two factor authentication) to those employees who require it to perform their job functions.
 We use industry standard SSL (secure socket layer technology) encryption to transfer Personal Data.
 Other security safeguards include but are not limited to data encryption, firewalls, physical access controls to buildings and files, and employee training.
 In addition, we enter into contracts with all third-party entities or agents that participate in an onward transfer of Personal Data, and seek contractual security assurances from such third parties.
 You can help protect against unauthorized access to your account and Personal Data by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your account.

 <h2 id="keep-information">8.
 How Long We Keep Your Information</h2>

-**Summary**: We keep your Personally Data for as long as necessary to fulfill the purposes outlined in this Privacy Policy unless otherwise required by law.
+<div class="summary-highlight">**Summary**: We keep your Personal Data for as long as necessary to fulfill the purposes outlined in this Privacy Policy unless otherwise required by law.</div>

 We will only keep your Personal Data for as long as it is necessary for the purposes set out in this Privacy Policy, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
 No purpose in this policy will require us keeping your Personal Data connected to your account for longer than 90 days past the termination of your account.